 Prize: Various; up to $50,000 scholarship

 Google Science Fair is a global online science competition that’s open to students between the ages of 13 and 18.
-It took place annually from 2011 to 2016 and again in the fall of 2018.
+It took place annually from 2011 to 2016 and again in the fall of 2018 for the year 2018-19; submissions were open from September to December 2018 and winners were announced in May 2019.
 Google science fair scouts for talent and ideas that have the potential to positively make an impact to change the world for the better.
 Prize money usually includes amongst others, scholarships up to $50,000 as well as a National Geographic sponsored trip.
 Finalists are also invited to present their projects to a distinguished panel of judges at the Google HQ in Mountain View, CA.